-All life has come from microbes, and all life on this planet needs microbes.
-Humans, as well as other animals, have something called a microbiome.
-This is the population of microbes that naturally lives on you and inside of you.
+All life has come from microbes, and all life on this planet relies on microbes to thrive.
+Humans, as well as other animals and even plants, have something called a microbiome.
+This is the population of microbes that naturally lives on and inside of other organisms.

 Do Probiotics Work?